open-mmlab/mmpose/docs/tasks/2d_wholebody_keypoint.md

-# Prepare datasets for 2d wholebody keypoint localization
+# 2D Wholebody Keypoint Datasets

 It is recommended to symlink the dataset root to `$MMPOSE/data`.
 If your folder structure is different, you may need to change the corresponding paths in config files.